Biomes of the World: Definition, Map, Types, Examples, & Facts

 Terrestrial Biome

 A terrestrial biome is a soil-based ecosystem with specific climates and features, including the form of vegetation, animals, and other organisms adjusted to those conditions.
 Examples include forests, deserts, grasslands, and tundra.
 All biomes are different, for example, deserts are warm and dry and consist of plants such as cacti, while forests are covered with very dense trees that support both wide-ranging animals and flora.
 These biomes are also highly dependent on climatic conditions.
-That is to say that the impacts of temperature and precipitation on their types of life will be directly affected by those climatic conditions.
-Terrestrial biomes are important components, functioning in Earth's climate regulation, and carbon cycles, and providing supportive diverse ecosystems.
+The impacts of temperature and precipitation on their types of life will be directly affected by those climatic conditions.
+Terrestrial biomes are important components in the functioning of Earth's climate regulation, carbon cycles, and providing supportive diverse ecosystems.

 Aquatic Biome